reinhart1010/nix/docs/en/common/rbenv.md

 ---
 # rbenv

-A tool to easily install Ruby versions and manage application environments.
+Easily install Ruby versions and manage application environments.
 See also: `asdf`.
 More information: <https://github.com/rbenv/rbenv>.